-Students should also take at least one international law course: either a general course, such as International Law, International and Regional Trade Law: The Law of the WTO & NAFTA, or International Organizations, or an IP-specific course, such as International Intellectual Property Law.
+Students should also take at least one international law course: either a general course, such as International Law or International Organizations, or an IP-specific course, such as International Intellectual Property Law.

 In choosing advanced courses, students should aim for a mixture of theoretical and practice-oriented perspectives.
 Students are also encouraged to balance courses in the specialty area with more general courses relevant to their career objectives, such as Corporations, Administrative Law, and Evidence, and with courses in related areas, such as Antitrust, Health Law, or National Security Law.